 Recommended hotels with Mount Fuji views:

 These are our recommendations for the Kawaguchiko area, what do you think of them?
 Any places we missed out, that you can recommend; let us know!
-What is your favourite place or activity in the area?
+What is your favorite place or activity in the area?
 Let us know in the comments!

 Stay informed of the best travel tips to Japan, the most exciting things to do and see, and the top experiences to have with the Japan Wonder Travel Newsletter.
 Every week we will introduce you to our latest content.